 Today I would like to briefly discuss another prominent pair of saints.
 Their names in latinized form are Sergius and Bacchus.

 Traditionally, Sergius and Bacchus were supposed to have been Roman soldiers and secret Christians martyred in the 4th century during the reign of the Roman emperor Galerius Maximianus (305-11) because they refused to sacrifice to the gods.
-They were included in early accounts of martyrs, and popularly venerated as early as the 5th century, but their tale is filled with anachronisms and pious fantasy.
+Their names were included in early accounts of martyrs, and they were popularly venerated as early as the 5th century, but their tale is filled with anachronisms and pious fantasy.
 It is likely that they never existed at all, at least as they are represented in their hagiography.

 However their story came to be, oddly enough Sergius and Bacchus are best known today as “gay” icons, and some newly-painted images with that focus depict them in rather more intimate closeness than the majority of older icons.
 This is due to a book written in the late 20th century that, with dubious scholarship, presented the premise that Sergius and Bacchus were a romantically homosexual couple.

 Actually, though they have a centuries-long history of veneration in Eastern Orthodoxy and in Catholicism, to me the most interesting thing about Sergius and Bacchus is that they apparently never existed at all as the traditional lives of saints depict them.
 The Catholic Encyclopedia states “their existing Acts are not genuine,” which is a polite way of saying that the accounts of their lives and martyrdom are as historical as Pinocchio.
 Eastern Orthodoxy, however, has never reviewed its vast list of saints to try to separate those who are “fake” from those who did exist, so there are quite a number of saints in the Eastern Orthodox Church calendars and icons today who — like Sergius and Bacchus — have fictional life stories or who did not exist at all.